 Engage the Key Stakeholders from the Onset

-Involving key stakeholders, e.g., patients and doctors early on, increases buy-in and commitment to using telehealth solutions.
-These doctors interact with the patients directly; thus, engaging them from the onset helps them understand their workflows and find ways to integrate the solutions smoothly.
+Involving key stakeholders, such as patients and doctors, early on increases buy-in and commitment to using telehealth solutions.
+These doctors interact with patients directly; thus, engaging them from the onset helps them understand their workflows and find ways to integrate the solutions smoothly.

 Study the Target Population

-Before implementing telehealth solutions, you want to understand your target population.
-Identify their needs, e.g., whether they need additional support or whether their condition can be managed without hands-on support.
+Before implementing telehealth solutions, you need to understand your target population.
+Identify their needs, such as whether they need additional support or if their condition can be managed without hands-on support.

 Also, find out the population's limiting factors and technical proficiency.
-These factors help you understand the kind of telehealth solutions to apply and the intensity of training required.
+These factors help you understand the type of telehealth solutions to apply and the intensity of training required.

 Leverage the Power of Data Analytics

-Telehealth solutions always collect patients' data, which healthcare providers can leverage to improve outcomes.
-For example, individuals with chronic illnesses like heart failure and diabetes need constant monitoring and urgent response to their health needs.
+Telehealth solutions always collect patient data, which healthcare providers can leverage to improve outcomes.
+For example, individuals with chronic illnesses like heart failure and diabetes need constant monitoring and urgent responses to their health needs.

 Educate Patients